MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ```

 6) property usage in Python classes. property is making a method as an attribute of a Class.
 It is a decorator. peperty decorator allows us to define method but we can access it like an attribute.
+Properties shoul be cheap, simple and unsurprising, which means it shouldn't make complex computations.

 ```property_usage.py
 # Property Decorator